crossforward/HashedContacts/README.markdown

 ## Installation

-Copy the two files `DTSHashedContactsProvider.h` & `DTSHashedContactsProvider.m` into your project from `Source` directory.
+Copy the contents of the `Source` directory into your project.
+This will include the two main files `DTSHashedContactsProvider.m` and `DTSHashedContactsProvider.h` in addition to the localization files.

 Add the `AddressBook.framework` to your project.